 Does taking sarilumab in pregnancy increase the chance of other pregnancy-related problems?

-It is not known if sarilumab increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [about 2500 grams] at birth).
+It is not known if sarilumab can increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37 of pregnancy) or low birth weight (weighing less than 5 pounds, 8 ounces [about 2,500 grams] at birth).
+A small study that included one pregnancy exposed to sarilumab during treatment for COVID-19 suggested a higher risk of preterm delivery.
+However, COVID-19 is itself associated with preterm delivery, making it hard to know whether the observed risk was due to the infection or sarilumab exposure.

 Does taking sarilumab in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if sarilumab can cause behavior or learning issues for the child.
+Studies have not been done to see if sarilumab can increase the chance of behavior or learning issues for the child.
+There is a report of one woman using sarilumab during pregnancy and no problems were noted in the child at 6 months of age.

 Breastfeeding while taking sarilumab:

-If a male takes sarilumab, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes sarilumab, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if sarilumab could affect fertility or increase the chance of birth defects above the background risk.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+Studies have not been done to see if sarilumab can affect male fertility (ability to make healthy sperm) or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are less likely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet, Paternal Exposures, at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.